rhmdnd/compliance-operator/enhancements/results-forwarding.md

 ## Proposal

+The Compliance Operator will forward compliance results and remediation recommendations if the supplied forwarding endpoint is valid.
+The Compliance Operator will also continue to use CRDs and PVCs to store results, remediations, and evidence as it does today.

+A user may explicitly disable in-cluster storage if forwarding is enabled.
+The Compliance Operator will not support disabling PVC storage without a valid forwarding endpoint.

-In short, the proposal is to have Compliance Operator *always* forward Compliance results (suggested remediations being part of this), as well as evidence (e.g. ARF results).
-This will require changing the **aggregator** to always forward via a GRPC to a configured implementation.
-The **resultserver** then becomes subject to the evidence forwarding provider and will be renamed **evidence-persistor**.
+This will require changing the **aggregator** to always forward via a gRPC API to a configured implementation.
+In this case, the **aggregator** will act as a gRPC client.
+The **resultserver** then becomes a gRPC server, subject to the evidence forwarding provider and will be renamed **evidence-persistor** and responsible for writing results.

 Forwarder implementations would be configured via the `ScanSetting` and they'd be called "providers".
 For backwards compatibility, we'd have defaults that would point to the current mode of operation